perfana/perfana-java-client/README.md

 # perfana-java-client

+A Java client for Perfana.
+Use this jar to call the Perfana API.

+This project provides Java domain objects for Perfana to use in your code.

+There are calls to start a test run and to get the analysis results and act on them.
+It will poll the Perfana until the results are available or time out if it takes too long.

+Logic is present to deal with failed calls in an appropriate way, e.g. by retrying or throwing an exception.

+Additional test run configuration is sent to Perfana to be used in comparisons.
+Think of configuration of the system under test (e.g. connection pool settings) and test environment (e.g. CPU limits).

-The Perfana Java Client can be used from Maven via an event-scheduler plugin, or it can be used via the event-scheduler directly from code.
+The Perfana Java Client can be used from Maven as an event-scheduler plugin, or it can be used via the event-scheduler directly from code.

 ## Maven example